 But, beyond that, here in the United States, our real estate commission percentages are out of step with much of the rest of the world.
 For example, in the UK, real estate commissions average 1%-2% of the sales price; in the Netherlands, 1.5% - 2%; in Austrailia, 2% - 3%; and in Germany, 3% - 6%.
 Here in the USA however, commission percentages hover between 5% and 6%.

-Commission sticker shock was one of the things that led me to become a GreatNest Broker more than 10 years ago.
+Commission sticker shock was one of the things that led me to open GreatNest more than 15 years ago.
 I figured if I could find a better way to do the business that saved consumers money on commissions, I’d have a winner.
 The GreatNest Low Set Fee pricing model proved to be that better way, and today we are saving consumers many thousands over what they’d pay an ordinary broker.

 The next item that caught my attention was this (and I’ll quote the headline directly from the report):